Sun, surf, and a galaxy of economic opportunities beckon in Mexico.

 According to The Economist’s Big Mac Index, a lighthearted measure of purchasing power parity (PPP), the cost of a Big Mac in the United States was $5.30 in July 2017.
 In Mexico, the price was equivalent to $2.75.
 This difference in purchasing power can be found across a broad range of similar goods.

 Thanks to the North American Free Trade Agreement (NAFTA), Mexico is now the second largest export market for U.S. goods and services.
-The country has also struck free trade deals with 45 other countries, covering the vast majority of its international trade.
+The country has also struck free trade deals with 45 other countries, making it easier to buy and sell goods and services from Mexico.

 The largest volume of trade between the U.S. and Mexico centers on automobile manufacturing.
 However, if you look at this great interactive piece by the Massachusetts Institute of Technology (MIT), you’ll see that there are billions of dollars moving across the border in all kinds of products and services.